boecker-lab/bcd-supertrees/README.md

 ----------------
 ```
  General options:
-  PATH                                          : Path of the file containing the input data
+  PATH                                   : Path of the file containing the input
+                                           data
-  PATH                                          : Path of the file containing the guide tree
+  PATH                                   : Path of the file containing the guide
+                                           tree
   -H (--HELP)                            : Full usage message including
                                            nonofficial Options (default: false)
   -O (--fullOutput) PATH                 : Output file containing full output
   -V (--VERBOSE)                         : many console output
   -b (--bootstrapThreshold) N            : Minimal bootstrap value of a
                                            tree-node to be considered during the
                                            supertree calculation (default: 0)
-  -d (--outFileType) [NEXUS | NEWICK | AUTO]    : Output file type (default: AUTO)
+  -d (--outFileType) [NEXUS | NEWICK |   : Output file type (default: AUTO)
+  AUTO]

-  -f (--fileType) [NEXUS | NEWICK | AUTO]       : Type of input files and if not
+  -f (--fileType) [NEXUS | NEWICK |      : Type of input files and if not
-                                                  specified otherwise also of the
+  AUTO]                                    specified otherwise also of the
                                            output file (default: AUTO)
   -h (--help)                            : usage message (default: false)
   -o (--outputPath) PATH                 : Output file
   -p (--workingDir) PATH                 : Path of the working directory.
 All
                                            relative paths will be rooted here.
                                            Absolute paths are not effected
-  -s (--scm) VALUE                              : Use SCM-tree as guide tree (default:true)
+  -s (--scm) VALUE                       : Use SCM-tree as guide tree (default:
+                                           true)
   -v (--verbose)                         : some more console output
   -w (--weighting) [UNIT_WEIGHT |        : Weighting strategy
   TREE_WEIGHT | BRANCH_LENGTH |
   BOOTSTRAP_VALUES | LEVEL |
-  BRANCH_AND_LEVEL |
+  BRANCH_AND_LEVEL | BOOTSTRAP_AND_LEVEL
-  BOOTSTRAP_AND_LEVEL]
+  ]
   -t (--threads) N                       : Set a positive number of Threads that
                                            should be used
-  -T (--singleThreaded)                         : starts in single threaded mode, equal to "-t 1"
+  -T (--singleThreaded)                  : starts in single threaded mode, equal
+                                           to "-t 1"
-  -B (--disableProgressbar)                     : Disables progress bar (cluster/background mode)
+  -B (--disableProgressbar)              : Disables progress bar (cluster/backgro
+                                           und mode)

  Example: